 The cost of education abroad varies among different programs based on the cost associated with traveling to a specific location, the duration of the program, the sponsoring institution, etc. The good news is that there are several financial resources available to you; you just need to dedicate some time to inquire about your options.

 Below you will find important information about some of the financial resources that may be available to you.
-Please be aware that eligibility requirements for the options discussed on this page are varied, and several of these resources do not extend to education abroad tuition and fees.
+Please be aware that eligibility requirements for the options discussed on this page may vary, and several of these resources do not extend to education abroad tuition and fees.